 Grass grow fastest and strongest when your planting season aligns with the seeds' natural periods of active growth.
 Just as with other kinds of plants in your landscape, lawn grasses vary in their growth cycles and regional climate preferences.

 Whether you grow cool- or warm-season grasses, timing your seeding to take advantage of your grass type's natural periods of peak growth helps seed germinate and establish quickly.
 Your seed gets off to the best possible start and on track for both short- and long-term success.

-Cool-season grass seed germinates best when soil temperatures are between 50 and 65 degrees Fahrenheit.
-This roughly corresponds to daytime air temperatures in the 60 F to 75 F range.
+Cool-season grass seed germinates best when soil temperatures are between 50°F and 65°F. This roughly corresponds to daytime air temperatures in the 60°F to 75°F range.
 An inexpensive soil thermometer, available at most garden stores, can help eliminate the guesswork.

 The farther north you live, the earlier cool fall temperatures and ideal planting time come.
 For example, Minnesotans in the Upper Midwest seed cool-season lawns from mid-August to mid-September.1 For transition-zone lawn owners in central and northern Arkansas, September and October are the best time for seeding cool-season lawns.2

 As a general rule, plant cool-season grass seed at least 45 days before the estimated date of your first fall frost, before soil and air temperatures drop to less favorable levels.
 Your grasses will enjoy a full fall season, plus a second cool growing season come spring.
 Your local county extension agent can help with advice on average frost dates and optimal timing for seeding lawns in your area.